Conan Doyle for the Defense

-Conan Doyle for the Defense: The True Story of a Sensational British Murder, a Quest for Justice, and the World’s Most Famous Detective Writer takes us step by step inside Arthur Conan Doyle’s investigative process, and illuminates a murder mystery that is also a morality play for our time – a story of ethnic, religious and anti-immigrant bias.
+For all the scores of biographies of Arthur Conan Doyle, creator of the world’s most famous fictional detective, Sherlock Holmes, there was no American book that told the story of Conan Doyle using his Holmesian acumen to investigate an actual murder until former New York Times obituary writer Margalit Fox took up the case.
+Conan Doyle for the Defense: The True Story of a Sensational British Murder, a Quest for Justice, and the World’s Most Famous Detective Writer takes us step by step inside Conan Doyle’s investigative process, and illuminates a murder mystery that is also a morality play for our time – a story of ethnic, religious and anti-immigrant bias.

-In Conan Doyle for the Defense, former NYT obituary writer Margalit Fox immerses readers in the science of Edwardian crime detection and illuminates a watershed moment in the history of forensics, when reflexive prejudice began to be replaced by reason and the scientific method.
-Book signing to follow.
+In Conan Doyle for the Defense, Fox immerses readers in the science of Edwardian crime detection and illuminates a watershed moment in the history of forensics, when reflexive prejudice began to be replaced by reason and the scientific method.